royfrancis/shiny-nametagger/README.md

 Install the following R packages:

 ```
-install.packages(c("Cairo","curl","ggplot2","ggtext","png","shiny","shinythemes","shinyBS","showtext"))
+install.packages(c("shiny","markdown","colourpicker","shinyWidgets","bsicons"))
+remotes::install_github("rstudio/bslib")
+remotes::install_github("quarto-dev/quarto-r")
 ```

 This repo is not an R package.
-In the root directory of this repo, run app using `shiny::runApp("app.R")`.
+In the root directory of this repo, run app using `shiny::runApp()`.

-2024 • Roy Francis
+2025 • Roy Francis